menu

 5) Unusual Permissions For Partitions And System Directories

-Sometimes when a device is rooted, the permissions on some of the system directories change.
-By default, the system files and folders on Android devices are mounted as read only.
+Sometimes, when a device is rooted, the permissions on some of the system directories change.
+By default, the system files and folders on Android devices are mounted as read-only.
 Once the device is rooted, we can find some files and folders with read-write permissions.
-We can check the permissions on the system directories to figure out if the device might have been rooted.
+We can check the permissions on the system directories to determine whether the device might have been rooted.

 Following are some of the directories that we can check for permissions.